RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+376.49_4 (xx-Dec-2014)
+   - FIXED: WAN page error when entering a hostname, and broken UPNP FAQ link
+   - FIXED: OpenVPN Server wasn't showing the Advertize DNS to Client option (regression from 3677 merge)
+   - FIXED: bootloop when enabling Traditional QoS (or any other feature that forces CTF to be disabled) due to FA being left enabled (Asus bug) (AC87)

 376.49_2 (23-Dec-2014)
    - FIXED: Asus DDNS couldn't be configured on the webui
    - FIXED: OpenVPN server wouldn't let you edit user accounts